mainkoon81/Study-09-MachineLearning-E/README.md

  - Step_01.
 Initialization of the distributions
    - > give them the initial values(`mean`, `var`) for each of the two suspected clusters.
-     - Run 'k-means' on the dataset and choose the clusters.... or randomly choose ?
+     - Run 'k-means' on the dataset and choose the clusters roughly.... or randomly choose ?
 <img src="https://user-images.githubusercontent.com/31917400/41859693-9f6987d2-7894-11e8-8721-e133859f2636.jpg" />

  - Step_02. **soft_clustering** of data-pt